-Philippe Calia (b.1985, Paris) is an artist, photographer and filmmaker, currently based in Bangalore, India.
+Philippe Calia (b.1985, Paris) is a visual artist, currently based in Bangalore, India.

 BIO

-Since 2013, Calia has also been collaborating as a photo editor with PIX, a publication for photography and new media in South Asia.
-Between 2015 and 2020, he co-directed BIND, a platform for photobooks in India with a public library.
+Since 2013, Calia has been collaborating as a photo editor with PIX, a platform for contemporary photography in South Asia.
+Between 2015 and 2020, he co-directed BIND, a platform for photobooks in India with a public library based in Mumbai.

 CV